aigc-apps/EasyAnimate/scripts/README_TRAIN_LORA.md

   - At 768x768 resolution, the number of video frames is 21;
   - At 1024x1024 resolution, the number of video frames is 9;
   - These resolutions combined with their corresponding lengths allow the model to generate videos of different sizes.
 - `train_mode` is used to specify the training mode, which can be either normal or inpaint.
-Since EasyAnimate uses the Inpaint model to achieve text-to-video generation, the default is set to inpaint mode.
+Since EasyAnimate uses the Inpaint model to achieve image-to-video generation, the default is set to inpaint mode.
 If you only wish to achieve text-to-video generation, you can remove this line, and it will default to the text-to-video mode.
 - `uniform_sampling` is used to ensure that each batch can be uniformly sampled from 0 to 1000.
 - The default parameter for training is the Inpaint model.
 If you only want to train the T2V model, please set train_made="normal" and use the EasyAnimateV5-12b-zh model.